CLS is able to meet again now that a large portion of the populace has been vaccinated.

 Yes.
 Just click the "Don't have a Paypal Account" link during checkout:

 Yes.
-Choose Account & Join> Your Membership.
-To renew your membership, click the Renew button:
+Choose Account & Join> Renew Your Membership.
+You can renew for one, two or three years:

 CLS generally meets on Sundays from 2:15 to 3:30PM after Greater Chicago Cichlid Association Swap Meets.
 GCCA Swap Meets (our cichlid friends) attract hundreds of people and many hobbyists from Illinois, Indiana, Iowa and Wisconsin plan to attend.
 This is a convenient time to bring everyone together.
 We are a bit at the mercy of GCCA in planning our meeting time, so we generally only know about 6-8 weeks in advance when the next meeting will be.